davesnx/styled-ppx/documents/atomic-css-ordering.md

 This is the `postcss-sort-media-queries` convention.
 Same scheme applies to `@container` with `width`-based conditions.

-### Label suffixes must go (dev/prod parity)
+### Label suffixes must go (dev/prod parity — phase 2)

 Buckets fix ordering *between* rules, but dev labels still fork one atom into N rules.
+This lands in phase 2 together with the hash tiebreak (both change which rule wins first-occurrence ties).
 To make dev and prod structurally identical:

 - stop appending `-<label>` to class names entirely,
 - keep binding identity in the DOM via the existing `--dev` marker classes